 As you may have gathered by now, I am not amused!

-Generally speaking the service is very chaotic and unorganised.
+Generally speaking, the service is chaotic and unorganised.
 The male attendant working the left aisle starts serving the first three rows on his side with food.
-Half way through, he disappears and instead out comes a female flight attendant distributing the hot towels, which they then forget about altogether on my row.
+Half way through, he disappears and instead, out comes a female flight attendant distributing the hot towels, which they then forget about altogether on my row.

-After that the male attendant resumes his service, while my side of the plane is still staring at an empty tray table.
+After that, the male attendant resumes his service, while the other side of the plane is still staring at an empty tray table.

 Later on when the crew come round to collect the dishes, she removes everything without even saying a word.
-‘Have you finished’ might have helped as the guy next to me still has half a glass full of drink, which apparently he was planning on drinking he tells me.
-Sorry mate, too late.
+‘Have you finished’ might have helped, as the guy next to me still has half a glass full of drink, which apparently he was planning on drinking, he tells me.
 Not quick enough, gone!
 Better luck next time.

-The meal is okay given the short duration of the flight and considering the Business Class cabin is nearly full.
-It consists of a sandwich and a piece of some apple pie with crumble on it.
-I wasn’t expecting the full Do & Co experience on a flight of only 75 minutes, but when the sandwich is still so cold it hurts your teeth and gums I draw the line.
+The meal is okay, given the short duration of the flight and considering the Business Class cabin is nearly full.
+It consists of a sandwich and a piece of apple pie with crumble on it.
+I wasn’t expecting the full Do & Co experience on a flight of only 75 minutes, but when the sandwich is still so cold it hurts your teeth and gums, I draw the line.

-After the meal we still have about 40 minutes to go to Saigon.
+After the meal, we still have about 40 minutes to go to Saigon.
 As the crew don’t seem to be volunteering coffee, I use the call button to summon a member of the crew.
 To give them credit, two of them immediately appear from two different directions, which is more than you can say for some airlines.
-I ask for a coffee and get a reproachful look from the crew.
-Was it something I said…?
+I ask for a coffee and get a reproachful look from the crew…

-Ho Chi Minh airport is surrounded on all sides by densely populated areas and on the approach we come in very low over a residential area which only ends just before the perimeter fence.
+Ho Chi Minh airport is surrounded on all sides by densely populated areas, and on the approach we come in very low over a residential area that only ends just before the perimeter fence.

 I collect my visa, go though immigration and then take a taxi into the city.

-Saigon is a charming place.
+Saigon is a charming city.
 I really like it.
-It has an old fashioned character about it that is an interesting mix of French architecture, dating from the country’s colonial past as part of French Indochine, and red flags with the hammer and sickle I remember seeing on TV when I was a kid during the cold war and which I had already nearly forgotten had ever existed.
+It has an old fashioned character about it that is an interesting mix of French architecture and red flags with the hammer and sickle I remember seeing on TV when I was a kid during the cold war and which I had already nearly forgotten had ever existed.
 How quick we forget!